 Submitting Your Timesheet

-Timesheets are submitted by FWS students to their supervisors and the Office of Financial Aid through the Online Timesheet.
+Timesheets are submitted by FWS students to their supervisors and the Office of Financial Aid through the Online Timesheet on a biweekly basis.
 You will learn about timesheet submission at the Mandatory FWS Orientation.

 When Will I Be Paid?

-Students are paid biweekly, according to the dates on the payroll calendar.
-Late timesheets will be retroactively paid on the next payroll cycle.
+FWS students are paid biweekly, according to the dates on the payroll calendar.
+Timesheets submitted late will be retroactively processed and payment issued on the next payroll cycle.

 How Will I Be Paid?